AlexWargon/Nukecs/src/Systems/FnSystems/RuntimeQuery/README.md

 # Runtime query iteration

+Current API, checked against source on 2026-09-08.
+See the [framework guide](../../../../README.md) for world/system setup and [architecture](../../../../ARCHITECTURE.md) for shared storage invariants.

 `Query<T...>.iter()` enumerates the complete matching query on the calling thread.
 `Query<T...>.par_iter()` enumerates only `_range`, assigned by `Query.Update` for
 the current job.
 It does not schedule jobs itself.
 Initialize/update the query